SpaceWorksCo/guides/Use-AtomicDEX-Desktop-To-Provide-Liquidity.md

 Your order is now providing liquidity on AtomicDEX!

+Leave AtomicDEX running to keep your orders in the orderbook.

 You can continue to place more orders.

 Check on your orders by clicking on the `Orders` tab at the top of the DEX page.